 Malicious code has been discovered in two versions of Piniform's CCleaner housekeeping utility, the company disclosed on Monday.
-Piniform is owned by Avast, whose security products are used by more than 400 million people.
+Piniform is owned by

 The malware infecting CCleaner could give hackers control over the devices of more than 2 million users.
 CCleaner is designed to rid computers and mobile phones of junk, such as unwanted applications and advertising cookies.